Eve Ensler: Subsequent work

 In 2006, V released her first major work written exclusively for the printed page.
 Insecure at Last: Losing It In Our Security-Obsessed World (Villard; Hardcover; October 3, 2006).
 In Insecure at Last, she explores how people live today, the measures people take to keep themselves safe, and how people can experience freedom by letting go of the deceptive notion of "protection".
 In 2006 V also co-edited A Memory, A Monologue, A Rant, and A Prayer, an anthology of writings about violence against women.

 V's work I Am An Emotional Creature: The Secret Life of Girls Around The World, a collection of original monologues about and for girls that aims to inspire girls to take agency over their minds, bodies, hearts and curiosities, was released February 2010 in book form by Villard/Random House and made The New York Times Best Seller list.
 The book was workshopped in July 2010 at New York Stage and Film and Vassar College, moving toward an Off-Broadway production.
 The theatrical production of the piece, titled Emotional Creature, had its United States debut at the Berkeley Repertory Theater in Berkeley, CA in June 2012.
 In February 2012, The South African production of Emotional Creature was nominated for a 2011 Naledi Theatre Award for Best Ensemble Production/Cutting Edge Production.

 V was a consultant on feminism and women's issues for the 2015 action film Mad Max: Fury Road.

 In 2019, V published the book The Apology, where she imagines what her now dead father would say if he was able to apologize for the sexual and physical abuse he inflicted on her as a child.
-After completing the work, V said that she had ceased to feel any bitterness towards her father, but that she no longer wished to carry his name, inviting folk to call her V.
+After completing the work, V said that she had ceased to feel any bitterness towards her father, but that she no longer wished to carry his name, inviting people to call her V.